-Positive changes can occur in school districts if time is taken to complete curriculum audits.
+Positive changes can occur in school districts if time is taken to complete a curriculum audit.
 Most often, the point of the audit is to analyze the current state of the district and determine what is successful (and what is NOT successful) in increasing student performance.

 This checklist is intended to be a useful resource and a helpful reminder of the process of completing a curriculum audit.

 1. Understand Goals & Visions

 In order to effectively audit, there must be an understanding of the district’s and schools’ goals and visions.
 This includes a review of the mission statement, outcomes, and administrative focus.
 Breaking down your goals into an actionable format in a short and long term are going to help define outcomes.